Latest News

 Join writer and archaeologist Annalie Seaman for a four-part creative writing course rooted in the seasons, exploring the stories we tell in the waning year.
 We’ll look at themes that connect us to modern, historic and ancient cultures, to celebration and to story itself.
 Each workshop takes place between 10am-11.45am.

 The combined cost for all the workshops is £100, but we understand that it isnt always easy to pay in a lump sum.
-If you want, you can book on the course and pay £25 for each workshop on the day.
+If you want, you can come along to an individual workshopand pay £25 on the day.

 Email jo.seaman@minthousepevensey.co.uk if you want to pay in this way.